Haplotype: Y-STR haplotypes

 Genetic results also include the Y-STR haplotype, the set of results from the Y-STR markers tested.

 Unlike the UEPs, the Y-STRs mutate much more easily, which allows them to be used to distinguish recent genealogy.
 But it also means that, rather than the population of descendants of a genetic event all sharing the same result, the Y-STR haplotypes are likely to have spread apart, to form a cluster of more or less similar results.
 Typically, this cluster will have a definite most probable center, the modal haplotype (presumably similar to the haplotype of the original founding event), and also a haplotype diversity — the degree to which it has become spread out.
 The further in the past the defining event occurred, and the more that subsequent population growth occurred early, the greater the haplotype diversity will be for a particular number of descendants.
 However, if the haplotype diversity is smaller for a particular number of descendants, this may indicate a more recent common ancestor, or a recent population expansion.

-It is important to note that, unlike for UEPs, two individuals with a similar Y-STR haplotype may not necessarily share a similar ancestry.
+Unlike for UEPs, two individuals with a similar Y-STR haplotype may not necessarily share a similar ancestry.
 Y-STR events are not unique.
 Instead, the clusters of Y-STR haplotype results inherited from different events and different histories tend to overlap.

 In most cases, it is a long time since the haplogroups' defining events, so typically the cluster of Y-STR haplotype results associated with descendants of that event has become rather broad.
 These results will tend to significantly overlap the (similarly broad) clusters of Y-STR haplotypes associated with other haplogroups.
 This makes it impossible for researchers to predict with absolute certainty to which Y-DNA haplogroup a Y-STR haplotype would point.
 If the UEPs are not tested, the Y-STRs may be used only to predict probabilities for haplogroup ancestry, but not certainties.